CollinsCodeDesign/SoftwareDeveloperProject/face_detector/README.md

 *Try it out if you want and let me know what you think* <br >
 Step 1: install thonny go here: https://thonny.org/ or sudo apt install thonny <br >
 Step 2: Go to Tool > Manage packages > Type: opencv-python > then install <br >
-Step 3: run camera.py with green play button or F5 <br >
+Step 3: run camera.py with green play button or F5 <br ><br >

+This is just an example and I would like some ideas on how to make it better.
+If we choose this project I would like to improve it.